Letting Editors Create Web Interfaces Utilizing Data

 Providing placeholders

-To enable editors to insert the values of the properties contained in the database records into the page content, let’s provide the relevant properties as placeholders by creating an editing configuration for the Employee data class:
+To enable editors to insert the values of the properties contained in the database records into the page content, we’re going to provide the relevant properties as placeholders by creating an editing configuration for the Employee data class:

-An editor who wants to add an employee’s name, email address or department to their content (in a “DataListWidget” instance) can now mark a piece of text, select “Variable” from the toolbar that appears, and then pick any of the three variable names.
+An editor who wants to have an employee’s name, email address or department displayed in a “DataListWidget” instance can now mark a piece of text, select “Variable” from the toolbar that appears, and then pick any of the three variable names.

-To test our new “DataListWidget” in combination with the employee database, we’ve added a page to the Example App, and placed two of these widgets on it.
-The first one filters the dept property for “Marketing” as shown on the screenshot above, the second one for “Sales”.
-Both contain three text widgets with placeholders for the employee data.
+To test our new “DataListWidget” in combination with the employee database, we’ve added a page to the app, and placed two of these widgets on it, inside a column widget.
+The first one filters the dept property for “Sales” as shown on the screenshot above, the second one for “Marketing”.
+Both contain a “CardWidget” with a text widget in which placeholders are used for the employee data.

 Voilà!